If you’re at risk of going to prison and you have debts, you may want to address them before you’re sent to prison.

-Your credit score can take a major hit, you could go bankrupt, you won’t be able to secure most types of credit in the future; These are the worst things that could happen to people if they owe a debt they can’t afford to make payments for.
+Your credit score can take a major hit, you could go bankrupt and you won’t be able to secure most types of credit in the future.
+These are the worst things that could happen to people if they owe a debt they can’t afford to make payments for.
 People are not imprisoned for this.

 If you’re about to go to prison, then dealing with your debt and finances will most likely not be on your mind.